felipe-stanham/Jira-API-Extractor/README.md

 ## Features

 - **🖥️ Modern Web Interface**: Beautiful Streamlit-based GUI that runs in your browser
-- **📦 Standalone Application**: No Python installation required - just double-click to run
 - **⚙️ In-App Configuration**: Configure Jira credentials directly in the application
 - **📊 Rich Data Extraction**:
   - Extract all issues from specific sprints